viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ### Formatdate Function

-formatdate converts a timestamp into a different time format. n the Terraform language, timestamps are conventionally represented as strings using RFC 3339 "Date and Time format" syntax. formatdate requires the timestamp argument to be a string conforming to this syntax.
+formatdate converts a timestamp into a different time format.
+In the Terraform language, timestamps are conventionally represented as strings using RFC 3339 "Date and Time format" syntax. formatdate requires the timestamp argument to be a string conforming to this syntax.

 `Syntax:` formatdate("DD MMM YYYY hh:mm ZZZ", "2018-01-02T23:12:01Z")